yochem/effect.ai/README.md

-# cap - AI powered subtitling
+# SubtAI - AI powered subtitling

 This project converts a JSON speech-to-text file to a fully functional SRT subtitle file.
 This SRT file consists of caption groups with if needed, line